lolepezy/rpki-prover/README.md

 - Output of found problems
 - Cache cleanup, scheduled revalidation, cache compaction, etc.
 - Support for RTR protocol, both version 0 and 1
+- Basic UI for reporting metrics and found problems
+- Adjustment to the latest RFC 6486-bis: rrdp -> rsync fallback, "failed fetch" concept
+- Static binaries for Linux
 - Docker image
-- Basic UI for reporting metrics and found problems

 Current and future work
-- Adjustment to the latest RFC 6486-bis: rrdp -> rsync fallback, "failed fetch" concept
-- Static binaries (at least for linux)
 - SLURM support

-At the moment there are two options to use the program: building from sources and building a docker image.
-It is planed to have staticly-linked binaries for Linux in the future.
+- History of validations in UI
+- Ergonomics for long-running processes (automatic cleanups, cache DB migration, etc.)
+- CPU and memory optimisations

+# Using rpki-prover

+`rpki-prover` is a daemon that runs periodic re-validation of all TA in the RPKI hierachy.
+The results of these runs are exposes in UI, JSON API and Prometheus metrics.
+Also the option `--with-rtr` enable RTR server that sends VRP updates to the RTR clients.

+There is no config file and all the configuration is provided with CLI (most of the defaults are pretty reasonable, so normally you don't need to adjust a lot of parameters).

+There is an initialise step necessary to start after downloading or building the executable: you need to run something like `rpki-prover.exe --initialise --rpki-root-directory /var/where-you-want-data-to-be` to create the necessary FS layout in `/var/where-you-want-data-to-be`.
+It will download the TAL files to `/var/where-you-want-data-to-be/tals` as well.

+## Static Linux binary

+Every [release](https://github.com/lolepezy/rpki-prover/releases) includes a statically linked Linux x64 executable, just download and run it.

+## Docker image

+One can run rpki-prover using `docker run lolepezy/rpki-prover:latest`.
+The image is available on Docker Hub.

+It's also possible to build your own image using `docker build . --file Dockerfile.prover --tag rpki-prover`.

 ## Building from sources